nielsberglund/presentations-2025/asante-webinar/section-4-answers.md

 ---
 Q: What ethical or privacy concerns should companies prioritise as AI becomes more embedded in CX?

-A: As AI becomes woven into CX, the big risk isn’t the tech itself but **eroding trust**—customers want personalization, yet 70–80% are uneasy about how their data is collected and used, and 90% worry about AI and data security.
+A: This is one of the most critical questions today.
+As AI becomes woven into CX, the big risk isn’t the tech itself but **eroding trust**—customers want personalization, yet 70–80% are uneasy about how their data is collected and used, and 90% worry about AI and data security.

 The non-negotiables to get right are: **privacy and consent by design, rigorous bias testing, clear transparency and AI labelling, human oversight and escalation, explainability for automated decisions, and proactive compliance with fast-evolving laws like GDPR, CCPA and the EU AI Act.**